-There are a number of trends serving to highlight the risks of outsourcing to third parties.
+There are a number of trends that highlight the risks of third-party outsourcing.
 In the last few years, a number of high-profile hacking scandals have originated from third-party providers.
 In fact, the 2013 Trustwave Global Security Report, which analyzed 450 global data breach investigations, found that 63 percent of the security failures could be attributed to a third-party component of IT system administration.
-As financial organizations outsource more and more sensitive functions—customer support centers, marketing, social media or mobile banking—their risk exposure increases.
-Likewise, a growing number of technology solutions, such as cloud storage and Software as a Service (SaaS) used to manage and store sensitive data, multiply the risk.
+As financial organizations outsource more and more sensitive functions—customer support centers, marketing, social media, or mobile banking—their risk exposure increases.
+Likewise, a growing number of technology solutions, such as cloud storage and Software as a Service (SaaS) used to manage and store sensitive data, also multiply the risk.

-Regulatory requirements are also forcing financial organizations to focus more attention on third-party relationships.
+Additionally, regulatory requirements are forcing financial organizations to focus more attention on third-party relationships.
 In the highly competitive financial industry, third-party providers can enable organizations to achieve their strategic objectives by delivering products or services that require special expertise or by conducting activities with greater efficiency than could be achieved in-house—all while helping to increase revenues or reduce costs.

 But in the aftermath of what former Chairman of the Federal Reserve, Ben Bernanke, called “the worst financial crisis in global history” in the fall of 2008, scrutiny on these third-party relationships increased exponentially.
-In its “Guidance for Managing Third-Party Risks” shared with financial institutions that same year, the FDIC emphasized that “A bank can outsource a task, but it cannot outsource the responsibility.”
+In its “Guidance for Managing Third-Party Risks” shared with financial institutions that same year, the Federal Deposit Insurance Corporation (FDIC) emphasized that “A bank can outsource a task, but it cannot outsource the responsibility.”
 More recently, the topic of third-party risk was addressed in the Federal Reserve Guidance on Managing Outsourcing Risks, issued in December 2013.
 The Federal Reserve notes that risk is not limited to the “outsourced activity itself” but can also be introduced strictly through involvement with a third-party provider.
-In reaction to practices that contributed to the financial crisis, government oversight ranging from rules safeguarding customer interactions and the privacy of customer data to anti-corruption laws demand greater attention be paid to the code of conduct within organizations—and their suppliers.
+In reaction to practices that contributed to the financial crisis, government oversight—ranging from rules safeguarding customer interactions and the privacy of customer data to anti-corruption laws—demand greater attention be paid to the code of conduct within organizations and their suppliers.

-Industry expert Linda Tuck Chapman states that “effective third party risk management is a natural evolution in the maturation of disciplined sourcing and procurement in the financial services sector.
-All financial services companies—large and small—have hundreds or thousands of third party relationships, all of which must be evaluated and managed.
-Robust third party risk management programs bring consistency to identify, assess, control, and monitor about twenty different categories of third party risk throughout the life of each relationship.
-Simplifying complexity, risk-adjusting processes and controls, and implementing enabling technologies and solutions all create a strong foundation for effective third party risk management.
+Industry expert Linda Tuck Chapman states, “effective third-party risk management is a natural evolution in the maturation of disciplined sourcing and procurement in the financial services sector.
+All financial services companies—large and small—have hundreds or thousands of third-party relationships, all of which must be evaluated and managed.
+Robust third-party risk management programs bring consistency to identify, assess, control, and monitor about 20 different categories of third-party risk throughout the life of each relationship.
+Simplifying complexity, risk-adjusting processes and controls, and implementing enabling technologies and solutions all create a strong foundation for effective third-party risk management.
 After you develop the program, one of the biggest challenges is the scarcity of internal resources to execute.
-Acquiring proven solutions from partners like LexisNexis allows buyers to stay current with changes to third party risk profiles, enabling executives to make informed decisions.“
+Acquiring proven solutions from partners like LexisNexis allows buyers to stay current with changes to third-party risk profiles, enabling executives to make informed decisions.“

 Categories of Risk